-Search-friendly website architecture is important to ensure that search engines can access your site’s content.
+Search-friendly website architecture ensures that search engines can access your site’s content.

-Making sure these spiders can access all of the content on your site is extremely important for search engine optimization (SEO).
-However, there are a number of website architecture mistakes that can make large portions of your site unavailable to the search engines’ spiders.
+Making sure these spiders can access your site’s content is extremely important for search engine optimization (SEO).
+However, many website architecture mistakes can make large portions of your site unavailable to the search engines’ spiders.

-Here are four of the most common mistakes, as well as tips on how you can avoid them.
+Here are four of the most common mistakes, as well as tips on avoiding them.

 1. Too much content in image or script files.

-Search engine spiders can read only the text-based content that’s presented to them.
-If your site is all or mostly comprised of image files, Flash animations or Javascript codes, such as your website’s header graphic or introductory video, the spiders may be unable to process the content appropriately.
+Search engine spiders can read only the text-based content presented to them.
+Suppose your site is all or predominantly comprised of image files, Flash animations, or Javascript codes, such as your website’s header graphic or introductory video.
+In that case, the spiders may not process the content appropriately.
 It’s also important to know that many website builder products use scripts that render the site unavailable to search engine spiders.

 The solution is to duplicate the information stored in these alternative formats with text versions – such as putting descriptive, keyword-rich text in the alt tag for your site’s header graphic.
 Try using a tool such as Webconf’s Search Engine Spider Simulator to observe what the spiders see after arriving on your site.
-If you notice that chunks of content are missing, either provide the excluded information as text elsewhere on the page or use your site’s robot.txt file – what gives instructions about your site to search engines – to redirect the spiders to specially designed, text-based pages you’ve created to provide them with the same information.
+If you notice that chunks of content are missing, provide the excluded information as text elsewhere on the page.
+Or you can use your site’s robot.txt file to redirect the spiders to specially designed, text-based pages you’ve created to provide them with the same information.
+The robot.txt file gives instructions about your site to search engines.

 2. Deep vs. shallow navigation.

 It can be problematic when a site’s navigation becomes too deep.
-Because search engine spiders move between the pages of your site through the links you’ve created, it’s important to make this movement as easy as possible for them.
-If your navigation structure is deep, meaning certain pages can be accessed only after a long string of sequential clicks, you run the risk that the spiders won’t crawl deeply enough into your site to index all of your pages appropriately.
+Because search engine spiders move between the pages of your site through the links you’ve created, making this as easy as possible for them is essential.
+Suppose your navigation structure is deep, meaning certain pages can be accessed after completing a long string of sequential clicks.
+In that case, you run the risk that the spiders won’t crawl deeply enough into your site to index all of your pages appropriately.

 3. Inconsistent linking practices.

 As you build these links, you’ll want to be careful about how you name them.
-Again, because the search engines can’t apply human judgment to see what you meant to do, their spider programs may index the URLs “www.yoursite.com/contact.html” and “yoursite.com/contact.html” as two separate pages – even though both links direct visitors to the same location.
+This is because the search engines can’t apply human judgment to see what you meant to do.
+For example, their spider programs may index the URLs “www.yoursite.com/contact.html” and “yoursite.com/contact.html” as separate pages – even though both links direct visitors to the same location.

-To prevent these indexing errors, be consistent in the way you build and name links.
+To prevent these indexing errors, be consistent in building and naming links.
 If you’ve made this mistake in the past, use 301 redirects to let the search engine spiders know that both the “www” and “non-www” versions of your URLs are the same.

 4. Failure to include a site map.